Thursday, May 21, 2015

 Rainbow Islands

 Today, I booted up Rainbow Island on my Atari ST and I fondly remembered the time I saw it in our local computer shop.
-I was instantly hooked by those gorgeous colours and the fun effects, it looked so amazing!
+I was instantly hooked by its gorgeous colours and the delightful effects, it looked so amazing!
 After paying lots of cash, I walked home as fast as my lanky legs could carry me!
 This is probably one of the most famous platformers for the Atari ST and there isn't anything new I could tell you.
-Waste no more time, play Rainbow Islands!

 8BitChip has a download which can be installed onto hard drive!